Brouwer, Brodziak help Blues even series

 San Jose’s Logan Couture stopped the first run when he blocked a shot by Steen, but there was no denying Brodziak on the second after he took a nifty pass from Jaden Schwartz and blasted it over Jones’ right shoulder for a 3-0 lead at the 6:09 mark.

-“We didn’t execute,” sized up Sharks coach Peter DeBoer.
-“We got what we deserved.”
+It was Brodziak’s first goal of the postseason and Schwartz’s 10th assist.

-Just 3:40 after Brodziak’s first goal of the playoffs, it was a blowout, with the center going upper deck again, this time over Jones’ left shoulder to make it a four-goal game.
+Just 3:40 later, it was a blowout, with Brodziak going upper deck again, this time over Jones left shoulder to make it a four-goal game.

-“It definitely feels good to pitch in,” he said.
-“As a group, we weren’t happy with the way the last two games went.
-We wanted to get pucks deep and go to work.
-We stuck with it and got rewarded.”
+Magnus Paajarvi, who stole the puck, and Dmitrij Jaskin, who delivered a perfect pass from behind the net, were given assists on the goal, postseason firsts for each.

-Down 4-0, DeBoer pulled Jones, who had faced 19 shots.
+Down 4-0, Sharks coach Peter DeBoer pulled Jones, who had faced 19 shots.
 He was replaced by Reimer, who hadn’t seen any action in San Jose’s first 14 playoff games.

-Afterward, DeBoer insisted he expected Jones -- as well as the rest of his team -- to bounce back strong in Game 5.

-“We’ve had one or two of these games in the playoffs and we’ve always responded the right way,” he said.
-“We have a real honest group.
-They know what they have to do.”
+San Jose nearly got on the scoreboard in the final minute of the period, but Allen made his best save of the game to that point, a skate save on a Thornton redirection from just in front of the net.

 Allen got tested early, starting with shots by Paul Martin and Pavelski in the first two minutes.